Rules of English Grammar: The Core Patterns Behind Every Rule

-English doesn't have hundreds of grammar rules — it has four core patterns, and every rule you've ever been taught is just one of those patterns applied to a specific situation.
+English doesn't have hundreds of grammar rules.
+It has four core patterns, and every rule you've ever been taught is just one of those patterns applied to a specific situation.

 Think of a spreadsheet formula. =SUM(B2:B10) looks opaque until you realise it has three slots: the function name, an opening bracket, and a range.
 Once you understand the slots, you can write thousands of different formulas without memorising each one individually.

 English sentences work the same way.
-Every sentence is a formula with labelled slots — Subject, Verb, Object, Modifier — and each slot accepts only certain types of words.
+Every sentence is a formula with labelled slots (Subject, Verb, Object, Modifier), and each slot accepts only certain types of words.
 Once you know the slots and what goes in them, you don't memorise sentences; you generate them.
 Grammar rules aren't laws handed down by an authority.
-They're descriptions of the slot system — how it behaves, what happens when slots interact, what errors look like when the wrong word fills a slot.
+They're descriptions of the slot system: how it behaves, what happens when slots interact, what errors look like when the wrong word fills a slot.

 How it actually works